mmccall0813/answer.ts/readme.md

 ## answer.ts

-Coming soon™

 If you want to try it out, clone the repo, build using webpack, and run the contents of `./dist/answer.ts.min.js` in your browser console while a supported Blooket live mode is running.

-Pre-built versions are not available at this time.
+Pre-built versions are not available at this time (or for the forseeable future).

 Development progress: